cabal-club/cable/wire.md

 If `limit` is 0, the responder MUST respond with all known channels (after skipping the first `offset` entries).

-The `offset` field can be combined with the `limit` field to allow clients to paginate through the list of all channel names known by a peer.
+The `offset` field can be combined with the `limit` field to allow hosts to paginate through the list of all channel names known by a peer.

 #### 6.3.3 Responses